-Regardless of how a driver causes pedestrian harm, they need to be held accountable for their actions.
+Regardless of how a driver causes you harm, they need to be held accountable for their actions.

 What You Can Do Now

-If you or a loved one have been injured in a pedestrian crash that was caused by another person’s negligence, you need to consider seeking legal assistance.
+If you or a loved one have been injured in an accident that was caused by another person’s negligence, you need to consider seeking legal assistance.
 At Russell & Hill, PLLC, our qualified and experienced team is ready to help you get the compensation you deserve, including: